rttomlinson/mast/README.md

 Mast
 =====

-Mast is a collection of software that defines a Service Spec and functions that operate using the spec.
-The Service Spec strives to make no assumptions about HOW deployments should happen, but only to describe the configuration of resources within a given environment.
+Mast is a collection of software that defines a Cloud Spec and functions that operate using the spec.
+The Cloud Spec strives to make no assumptions about HOW deployments should happen, but only to describe the configuration of resources within a given environment.
 An instance of the spec is an immutable document that is only constructed once and never modified.
 Any changes to the document will yield a new instance of the spec.

 Building the Docker image: